blowdart/AspNetAuthorizationWorkshop/README.md

 }
 ```

 * Run the app and go to the Document URL.
 You should be able to click through and see Document 1 but not Document 2.

 Step 8: Authorizing in Views
 ============================

-For resource links and other UI elements you probably want to not show those to users in the UI (but you still want to keep authorization checks in the Controller – never rely solely on UI element removal as a security mechanism).
+For resource links and other UI elements you probably want to not show those links to users in the UI, so as to reduce temptation.
+You still want to keep authorization checks in the Controller – never rely solely on UI element removal as a security mechanism.
 ASP.NET 5 allows DI within views, so you can use the same approach in Step 7 to hide documents in the document list the current user cannot access.

 * Open the Index view file, `index.cshtml` in the `Documents` folder.
 * Add an @using statement for `Microsoft.AspNet.Authorization` and inject the `AuthorizationService` using the `@inject` command